 The Samsung Galaxy S10 5G is priced $1,299 on Sprint, but you can find an even better deal in our marketplace.
 Swappa has the lowest prices on the Galaxy S10 5G, with prices starting at $475 — much lower than what you’d find at your local carrier store.
 But don’t take our word for it, you can start shopping Galaxy S10 5G deals by hitting the button below.

 Originally Sprint’s first 5G phone, the LG V50 ThinQ 5G has seen a bit of price drop since first launching last year.
 Now priced at $600, it’s officially the cheapest 5G phone you can buy on Sprint.
 When it comes to hardware, the LG V50 5G is still worth a look.

 The LG V50 ThinQ 5G features a 6.4-inch QHD+ OLED display, triple camera system on the back, dual selfie cameras, Snapdragon 855 processor, 6GB of RAM, 128GB internal storage, 4,000mAh battery and headphone jack with a Quad DAC for better output to larger headphones.

 As you can see, there’s plenty of value here, especially considering the already low price.
 The best part?
-You can find an even better deal on the LG V50 ThingQ 5G by shopping on Swappa where the price of gently used models start at $480.
+You can find an even better deal by shopping on Swappa where the price of a gently used Sprint LG V50 ThinQ 5G starts at $329.
 Click the button below to start shopping.

 Sprint 5G phone plans